 True colors evoke feelings of sorrow, joy, romance and thrills by preserving the original image.
-BenQ home cinema projectors embody our belief to “Convey the truest color and impart the deepest feelings to the viewer.”
-Our THX and ISF dual-certified engineers deliver 100% Rec.
+BenQ home cinema projectors embody our belief in “Convey the truest color and impart the deepest feelings to the viewer.”
+Our THX and ISF dual-certified engineering delivers 100% Rec.
 709 color gamut for perfect color consistency.
-Our top projectors achieve the DCI-P3 wide color gamut, and only BenQ provides calibration reports, proving Delta E* performance less than 3 to reproduce authentic colors of Hollywood films.
+Our top projectors achieve the DCI-P3 wide color gamut, and only BenQ provides calibration reports, proving a Delta E performance of less than 3 to reproduce the authentic colors of every film, blockbuster to indie gem.

 Color perception can be subjective - some may see red while others see pink.
-Rec.
-709 color standard was created by ITU (International Telecommunication Union) for TV, movie and A/V industries to ensure all HD equipment including displays, DVDs, and Blu-rays uses the same color gamut, resolution, frame rate and video specifications.
+The Rec.
+709 color standard was created by the ITU (International Telecommunication Union) for TV, movie, and A/V industries to ensure all HD equipment including displays, DVD, and Blu-ray uses the same color gamut, resolution, frame rate, and video specifications.

 Sensation comes from reality.
-CinematicColor™ technology enables reproduction of purest colors, skipping no hardware details related to imaging.
-BenQ R&D utilizes new leading light source technology with strict waveform analysis to ensure that the color temperature of the projected light accurately reproduces the ultimate color of the Rec.
+CinematicColor™ technology enables reproduction of the purest colors, sparing no hardware details related to imaging.
+BenQ R&D utilizes new leading light source technology with strict waveform analysis to ensure that the color temperature of projected light accurately reproduces the ultimate color of the Rec.
 709 color gamut.

 Rec.
 709 Mode Processing